 Sosido is committed to building knowledge sharing communities around multiple disease and specialty areas.
-Our growing network currently includes more than 14,000 clinicians and researchers from 30 healthcare groups.
+Our growing network currently includes more than 14,000 clinicians and researchers from over 30 healthcare groups.

 The Canadian Glycomics Network (GlycoNet) builds on Canada’s world-leading network of glycomics researchers and trainees, government laboratories and industries to deliver solutions to important health issues and improve quality of life of Canadians through glycomics.

 The Canadian Blood and Marrow Transplant Group (CBMTG) is a multidisciplinary organization providing leadership and promoting excellence in patient care, research and education in the field of BMT.